hannab8/Module_One_GitHub/README.md

 Just as a reminder, please notify a team lead when you have completed this task and provide your GitHub username.
 The next one will then be made available to you.

 ## References
-Here you will find some additional information to refer to whenever you need.
-If you have a suggestions on what should be added, please let a team lead know!
+Here you will find some additional information on GitHub.
+If you have any suggestions on what should be added, please let a team lead know!

 1. [Git Cheat Sheet](https://education.github.com/git-cheat-sheet-education.pdf)
 2. [More Fun Markdown Cheat Sheets](https://enterprise.github.com/downloads/en/markdown-cheatsheet.pdf)